kilton/darcyai-sdk/BUILD.md

 from darcyai.config import RGB
 ```

-If you don’t have the `darcyai` library installed yet, you can install it with PIP package installer for Python using the following commands, which you should run both on your development workstation and on your Raspberry Pi where you will be running your application:
+If you don’t have the `darcyai` library installed yet, you can install it with PIP package installer for Python using the following commands:
 ```
 pip install darcyai
 ```